specdb/specdb/docs/private.rst

    lt_xspec name_of_spectrum

 on any of your files.
+The default is to take any FITS file in the branch (and sub-folders) except those files with these
+extensions: 'c.fits', 'C.fits', 'e.fits', 'E.fits', 'N.fits', 'old.fits'.

 Quick go
 ========